PowhatanSPEAR13804/FTCRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

   Not intended to drive a functioning robot.

 Robot is a Sample OpMode that assumes a simple two-motor (differential) drive base.
   May be used to provide a common baseline driving OpMode.

-Concept:	This is a sample OpMode that illustrates performing a specific function or concept.
+Concept is a sample OpMode that illustrates performing a specific function or concept.
-            These may be complex, but their operation should be explained clearly in the comments, or the comments should reference an external doc, guide or tutorial.
-            Each OpMode should try to only demonstrate a single concept so they are easy to locate based on their name.
-These OpModes may not produce a drivable robot.

 After the prefix, other conventions will apply:

-* Sensor class names are constructed as:    Sensor - Company - Type
+* Sensor class names:  Sensor - Company - Type
 * Robot class names are constructed as:  Robot - Mode - Action - OpModetype
 * Concept class names are constructed as:  Concept - Topic - OpModetype

-Once you are familiar with the range of samples available, you can choose one to be the basis for your own robot.
-In all cases, the desired sample(s) needs to be copied into your TeamCode module to be used.

-This is done inside Android Studio directly, using the following steps:
+To create a sample as a base file, you must:

  1) Locate the desired sample class in the Project/Android tree.